Please be advised of upcoming traffic flow changes into our Beryl Road and Blue Ridge Road locations.

 First, consider the size and layout of your job site.
-Will you be working on a small site with tight spaces and obstacles to navigate, or enjoying a wide-open plot of land with no interferences?
+Will you work in a small area with tight spaces and obstacles to navigate or enjoy a wide-open plot of land with no interferences?

-If you are working in a small space or on a site with many hazards, a compact mini excavator may be the right choice.
-A smaller excavator may also be a smart choice if your job site has a lot of underground obstacles, such as pipes and gas lines.
-Mini and small excavators will have smaller buckets, as well as more precise controls to safely avoid underground hazards while excavating efficiently.
+If you work in a small space or on a site with many hazards, a compact mini excavator may be the right choice.
+A smaller excavator may also be a wise choice if your job site has a lot of underground obstacles, such as pipes and gas lines.
+Mini and small excavators will have smaller buckets and more precise controls to safely avoid underground hazards while excavating efficiently.

-If your job site has more space to maneuver, you may be able to use a standard or large excavator comfortably.
+If your job site has more maneuverable space, you can use a standard or large excavator comfortably.
 However, remember to account for future hazards that may appear as your construction project progresses.

 The tail swing of an excavator also impacts how easily it can navigate in tight spaces.
-Larger excavators typically have a larger tail swing, as they require more counterweight to remain balanced.
-This rear extension can pose problems when working near walls or buildings and can also harm workers if not operated safely.
+Larger excavators typically have a larger tail swing, requiring more counterweight to remain balanced.
+This rear extension can pose problems when working near walls or buildings and harm workers if not operated safely.

-Many mini and small excavators offer zero or near-zero tail swing, which means they can rotate safely without damaging surrounding trees or structures.
+Many mini and small excavators offer zero or near-zero tail swing, so they can rotate safely without damaging surrounding trees or structures.
 Excavators with zero tail swing are popular for urban or residential work sites.
-However, to provide stability while turning, excavators with zero tail swing typically have a larger footprint and tracks that are wider apart.
+However, excavators with zero tail swing typically have a larger footprint and tracks that are wider apart to provide stability while turning.

 Different types of excavators work better on various terrains.
 Tracked excavators offer excellent traction and stability on hilly and soft ground, while wheeled excavators work best on hard and flat surfaces.
 However, the weight of an excavator also impacts how well it performs on specific terrain.

 Large and standard excavators can exert a lot of pressure and tear up a job site if the ground is weak.
-For some jobs, this may not be an issue if the earth will get leveled at a later stage of the construction project.
-However, when working on a finished site, such as a backyard or other residential space, it requires greater care to prevent damage to the terrain.
+For some jobs, this may not be an issue if the earth gets leveled later in the construction project.
+However, working on a finished site, such as a backyard or other residential space, requires greater care to prevent damage to the terrain.
 Mini excavators are safe to use on finished sites without harming the ground.

-When considering the weight of an excavator, account for the maximum operating weight, rather than how much the machine weighs alone.
-The operating weight will include the weight of both the excavator operator and the load the machine will be hauling.
+When considering the weight of an excavator, account for the maximum operating weight rather than how much the machine weighs alone.
+The operating weight will include the weight of the excavator operator and the load the equipment will haul.

-Here are a few project requirements to look at when choosing the right excavator size.
+Here are a few project requirements to consider when choosing the right excavator size.

-The right size excavator will be able to meet all your project requirements while safely maneuvering around your job site.
+An excavator that’s the right size will be able to meet all your project requirements while safely maneuvering around your job site.
 If an excavator cannot match your job needs, consider upgrading it with a new boom or bucket to extend its capabilities.

-Another important consideration when choosing between the different sizes of excavators is the transportation and storage requirements of each size.
+Another important consideration when choosing between the different sizes of excavators is each size’s transportation and storage requirements.

-Transportation of large and standard excavators can be expensive, as it requires special permits and equipment.
-If you plan to transport your excavators on your own, make sure you have the vehicles and trailers to do the job, as well as drivers with the required licenses for moving heavy equipment.
-You may also choose to work with an equipment transportation company to reduce the transportation costs of carrying your large excavators.
-Standard-sized trailers can move mini excavators, but you may still require special permits or licenses, depending on your state.
+Transportation of large and standard excavators can be expensive, requiring special permits and equipment.
+If you plan to transport your excavators on your own, ensure you have the vehicles and trailers to do the job and drivers with the required licenses for moving heavy equipment.
+You may also work with an equipment transportation company to reduce the transportation costs of carrying your large excavators.
+Standard-sized trailers can move mini excavators, but depending on your state, you may still require special permits or licenses.

-If you plan to purchase an excavator for long-term use, make sure you have the appropriate storage facilities for the size of excavator you choose.
+If you plan to purchase an excavator for long-term use, ensure you have the appropriate storage facilities for the size of the excavator you choose.
 You can also rent a storage space during the offseason to cut expenses.
-For infrequent use, renting an excavator instead of buying may help you save money on storage and transportation costs.
+For infrequent use, renting an excavator instead of buying one may help you save money on storage and transportation costs.

-As the leading manufacturer of heavy equipment for construction and mining, Caterpillar® offers a wide variety of excavator sizes and types for any application.
+As the leading heavy equipment manufacturer for construction and mining, Caterpillar® offers various excavator sizes and types for any application.
 Cat mini excavators are available in several different models and are perfect for landscaping, urban and residential construction and small building projects.
-Cat mini excavators offer power and durability in a compact machine that is easy to control precisely.
+Cat mini excavators offer power and durability in a compact machine that is easily controlled with precision.
 Choose between standard, zero and near-zero tail swing options to suit your work site and project needs.

-Cat standard excavators supply the power you need to tackle a variety of tough jobs, from trenching to materials handling.
+Cat standard excavators supply the power to tackle tough jobs, from trenching to materials handling.
 Designed for speed and efficiency, Cat standard excavators can maximize your productivity and reduce your operating costs.
 Our durable excavators also require less maintenance and reduced fuel consumption.

 Cat next-generation excavators take this exceptional performance to the next level, offering even better efficiency and productivity than ever before.
-Available in 20-ton and 30-ton models, Cat next-generation excavators can increase efficiency by as much as 45 percent, while lowering fuel consumption up to 25 percent and reducing maintenance expenses by up to 20 percent.
+Available in 20-ton and 30-ton models, Cat next-generation excavators can increase efficiency by as much as 45% while lowering fuel consumption by up to 25% and reducing maintenance expenses by up to 20%.
 Our next-generation excavators can help you meet your production goals, slash your operating costs and tackle any tough job that comes your way.

 For the most challenging jobs, Caterpillar offers several heavy-duty large excavators for construction, mining, farming and more.
 These industrial workhorses offer serious digging and lifting capabilities to make short work of any excavation project.
 Despite their massive size, Cat large excavators still provide the excellent fuel efficiency and performance Caterpillar is known for.

 If you are looking for a reliable, efficient and powerful excavator, look no further than Gregory Poole.
-We offer a wide variety of mini, standard and large Cat excavators to meet and exceed your project requirements.
-With both new and used Cat excavators for sale, you can find an excavator that fits both your needs and your budget.
+We offer various mini, standard and large Cat excavator models to meet and exceed your project requirements.
+With both new and used Cat excavators for sale, you can find an excavator that fits your needs and budget.
 Because Cat builds durable, built-to-last equipment, many of our used excavators offer the same excellent performance and durability you can expect from our new machines.

 For even more flexibility, consider renting an excavator from Gregory Poole.
 When you rent a Cat excavator, you can enjoy improved performance and efficiency at a fraction of the cost.
 With short- and long-term rental options available, you can rent an excavator for a single project or an entire season.
-For more information about new, used or rental excavators from Gregory Poole Equipment Company, contact us today.
+Contact us today for more information about new, used or rental excavators from Gregory Poole Equipment Company.